-All you need is an Ethernet cable to connect your computer to the router and you're ready to get started.
-If you have an ultrabook with no Ethernet socket, then buy a USB to Gigabit Ethernet adapter - they are cheap.
+All you need is an Ethernet cable to connect your computer to the router and you're ready to flash.
+If you have an ultrabook with no Ethernet port, then get a cheap USB to Gigabit Ethernet adapter.

 Go to OpenWRT's Table of Hardware.

 Follow the link to the linksys_wrt3200acm device page and download the firmware linked in the Firmware OpenWRT Install column.

 Currently there is only one official hardware version of the router.